 Could we just ride a gondola through all of Italy?

-Also like the rest of Europe, train travel can be a varied experience with multiple classes and departure options.
 Regional trains are the most affordable type of locomotive travel and usually take a bit more time.
 High-speed trains are quicker and more expensive, servicing only extra-city routes like Rome-Milan or Bologna-Florence.
-Like buses, it’s best to buy a ticket ahead of time, preferably online (you can get a sim card for Italy easily).

 Renting a car is a great way to explore Italy at your own pace.
 You can sort your car rental here in just a few minutes.
 Booking in advance is the best way to ensure you score the lowest price and your choice of vehicle.
 Often, you can find the best car rental prices when you pick up the rental from the airport.

-Make sure you also purchase a RentalCover.com policy to cover your vehicle against any common damages such as tires, windscreens, theft, and more at a fraction of the price you would pay at the rental desk.
+Make sure you also purchase a RentalCover.com policy to cover your vehicle against any common damages such as tyres, windscreens, theft, and more at a fraction of the price you would pay at the rental desk.

 Italian highways are very modern and navigable.
 Italians drive on the right side of the road.
 Try to avoid driving in cities where congestion becomes a problem.
-Some, like Florence and Venice, won’t even allow vehicles in the center.
+Some, like Florence and Venice, won’t even allow vehicles in the centre.

 Note that drivers can be subject to a lot of fees.
 Toll gates are numerous and almost unavoidable while driving on the main highways.
 Traffic cameras are also ubiquitous and will ticket you for even the most minor of infractions.
 Fuel is also quite expensive in Italy by European standards, so much so that many Italians have resorted to driving alternative fuel vehicles that use methane and electricity.